Call for applications for

 Short-Term Scientific Missions

-Call No. 4
+Call No. 5

-Herewith the Cost Action 18207 Bottoms-Up announces its 2023 call for applications for “Short-Term Scientific Missions” (STSMs).
-STSMs can take place between 15th January 2023 and 30th September 2023.
+Herewith the Cost Action 18207 Bottoms-Up announces its 2024 call for applications for “Short-Term Scientific Missions” (STSMs).
+STSMs can take place between 7th January and 15th March 2024.
 Please note that dates are flexible, the duration of the mission will vary individually, according to the agreement between the guest scientist and the host institution.
 All STSM activities must occur in their entirety within the dates specified above.

 Purpose of STSM

 To foster cross-country exchange between scientific institutions and organizations with the aim of learning new methods.
 In particular, the STSM has to advance knowledge related to the topic of the Cost Action 18207 “Biodiversity Of Temperate forest Taxa Orienting Management Sustainability by Unifying Perspectives”.
 The Action created a platform for forest multi-taxonomic and structural data that currently encompasses more than 3,000 plots across 12 European countries.
-STSMs will be selected especially towards the topics mentioned below that will integrate the platform finalization and enhance its impact.
-Further ideas are encouraged to take current projects into account (an overview can be found here).
+STSMs will be selected especially towards the specific objectives of the Action including:

 Our offer

-to be included in the platform consortium, with the possibility of being involved in the platform publications.
+The work carried out toward the above-mentioned topics will allow the applicant insights into cutting edge science and to be included in the platform consortium, with the possibility of being involved in the platform publications.
 The applicants will also have the opportunity to propose analyses and manuscripts to be developed with the database.

 Financial support